How to cope when others don’t want you to change

 Joan’s social isolation

 Maria wants to find out more about Joan’s worries.
-She lets Joan know how she imagines Joan may be feeling and thinking about the future.
+She lets Joan know she’s been trying to imagine how she may feel about the future.

-Maria also challenges thoughts such as, “She’s so selfish,” or “She’s trying to sabotage me.”
+Maria also challenges some of her thoughts that are a little distorted.
+For example, “She’s so selfish,” or “She’s trying to sabotage me.”

 Each time Maria gets caught in these thoughts, she reminds herself of the following: